dyhes/zulip/docs/tutorials/writing-views.md

-`realm.save()` actually saves the changes to the realm to the database, and `send_event` sends the event to active clients belonging to the provided list of users (in this case, all active users in the Zulip realm).
+`realm.save()` actually saves the changes to the realm to the database, and `send_event` sends the event to active clients belonging to the provided list of users (in this case, all active users in the Aloha realm).

 ### Calling from the web application

-You should always use `channel.<method>` to make an `HTTP <method>` call to the Zulip JSON API.
+You should always use `channel.<method>` to make an `HTTP <method>` call to the Aloha JSON API.
 As an example, in [static/js/admin.js](https://github.com/zulip/zulip/blob/main/static/js/admin.js)

 ```js